Norman Jewison

-Early life
+Early life and education

 Jewison was born in Toronto, Ontario, the son of Dorothy Irene (née Weaver) and Percy Joseph Jewison (1890–1974), who managed a convenience store and post office.
 He attended Kew Beach School and Malvern Collegiate Institute, and while growing up in the 1930s displayed an aptitude for performing and theatre.
-He is often mistaken for being Jewish due to his surname and direction of Fiddler on the Roof, but Jewison and his family are Protestants of English descent.
+He was often mistaken for being Jewish due to his surname and direction of Fiddler on the Roof, but Jewison and his family are Protestants (Methodists) of English descent.
 He served in the Royal Canadian Navy (1944–1945) during World War II, and after being discharged travelled in the American South, where he encountered segregation, an experience that influenced his later work.

 Jewison attended Victoria College in the University of Toronto, graduating with a B.A. in 1949.
-As a student, he was involved in writing, directing and acting in various theatrical productions, including the All-Varsity Revue in 1949.
-Following graduation, he moved to London, where he worked sporadically as a script writer for a children's TV program and bit part actor for the BBC, while supporting himself with odd jobs.
+As a student, he was involved in writing, directing, and acting in various theatrical productions, including the All-Varsity Revue in 1949.
+Following graduation, he moved to London England, where he worked sporadically as a script writer for a children's television program and bit part actor for the BBC, while supporting himself with odd jobs.
 Out of work in Britain in late 1951, he returned to Canada to become a production trainee at CBLT in Toronto, which was preparing for the launch of CBC Television.

 Career

-Television
+1952–1964: Early work

 When CBC Television went on the air in the fall of 1952, Jewison was an assistant director.
-During the next seven years he wrote, directed, and produced a wide variety of musicals, comedy-variety shows, dramas, and specials, including The Big Revue, Showtime and The Barris Beat.
+During the next seven years he wrote, directed, and produced a wide variety of musicals, comedy-variety shows, dramas, and specials, including The Big Revue, Showtime, and The Barris Beat.
 In 1953 he married Margaret Ann "Dixie" Dixon, a former model.
 They had three children – Michael, Kevin, and Jennifer – who all pursued careers in the entertainment industry.
 In 1958 Jewison was recruited to work for NBC in New York, where his first assignment was Your Hit Parade, followed by The Andy Williams Show.
 The success of these shows led to directing specials featuring performers such as Harry Belafonte, Jackie Gleason, and Danny Kaye.
 The television production that proved pivotal to Jewison's career was the Judy Garland "comeback" special that aired in 1961, which included Frank Sinatra and Dean Martin, and led to a weekly show that Jewison was later called in to direct.
 Visiting the studio during rehearsal for the special, actor Tony Curtis suggested to Jewison that he should direct a feature film.
-It was not until the early 1990s that he branched back into television, starting with producing the TNT biographical film Geronimo (1993).